gitbls/RPiVNCHowTo/README.md

 Lite Raspbian is exactly that...Lite.
 You'll need to install a few more packages.

-* `apt-get install xserver-xorg xserver-xorg-core xserver-common xterm xfonts-base`
+* `sudo apt-get install xserver-xorg xserver-xorg-core xserver-common xterm xfonts-base`
-* `apt-get install tigervnc-standalone-server tigervnc-common package xfonts-100dpi xfonts-75dpi xfonts-scalable`
+* `sudo apt-get install tigervnc-standalone-server tigervnc-common package xfonts-100dpi xfonts-75dpi xfonts-scalable`
 * You'll need a *Display Manager*.
-I prefer xdm, but lightdm is another good choice. `apt-get install xdm` or `apt-get install lightdm` as appropriate.
+I prefer xdm, but lightdm is another good choice. `sudo apt-get install xdm` or `sudo apt-get install lightdm` as appropriate.
 * You'll also need a *Window Manager*.
 I prefer icewm, but you might prefer something different.
-In any case, you'll need to `apt-get install` your Window Manager of choice.
+In any case, you'll need to `sudo apt-get install` your Window Manager of choice.

 ## System Configuration